 - This lactose free sour cream is the perfect topping for baked potatoes and also makes a great dip for crackers, chips or raw vegetables and goes great with nachos.

-- This recipe is also gluten free, paleo and Whole30 compliant.
+- This sour cream substitute is also gluten free, paleo and Whole30 compliant.

-If you like vegan sauces you will also love homemade vegan cheese sauce and vegan mascarpone.
+If you like vegan sauces you will also love homemade vegan cheese sauce and vegan buffalo sauce.

 - Raw cashews - Cashews form the base of this creamy sour cream.
 Be sure to use raw cashews and not roasted or salted cashews.
-If you can't have cashews I would use pine nuts instead.
+If you can't have cashews and want to use different nuts I would use raw pine nuts or raw sunflower seeds instead.

-- Coconut milk - Coconut milk is used to help make this sour cream thick and creamy.
+- Coconut milk - Coconut milk is used to help give this sour cream the perfect creamy texture.
 I recommend using full fat coconut milk to keep this sour cream as thick as possible.
+You can also use coconut cream instead of coconut milk to make it even thicker.
+I do not recommend using almond milk, soy milk or oat milk to make this recipe as they are too watery and all give this sour cream a funny taste.

 - Sea salt - Just a pinch of salt is all you need to enhance the flavours of this recipe.

-- Apple cider vinegar - Apple cider vinegar is used to help give this recipe that perfect tangy taste, just like traditional sour cream.
+- Apple cider vinegar - Apple cider vinegar is used to help give this recipe that perfect tangy flavor, just like traditional sour cream.

 Step one: